 Since ancient times, the trickster has been a powerful and vibrant part of any conscious community.
 With quick wit and brave insight, they skewer the pompous and bring balance to somber proceedings – but instead of that the conference is bringing back Cary Odes.

-Cary has been lifting the spirits of the conference on and off since 1979, and provides the best Mythopoetic comedy you’ll ever hear at a camp in Maine.
+Cary has been lifting the spirits of the conference since 1979, and provides the best Mythopoetic comedy of anyone willing to sleep on a cot for a week.
 In his book Iron John, Robert Bly called Cary “the Trickster in a wonderfully pure form.”
-He may also teach workshops in Nature Awareness, (which, counter intuitively he actually can do) including how to leave a building and not walk immediately into another building, sometimes for days in a row.
+That quote alone launched Cary’s career in every comedy club featuring Jungian archetypes, including the False King’s Head Pub in Cleveland.